Back to writing

 The shift from templates to component vocabulary reflects a broader principle: stop treating AI as a function that maps inputs to outputs and start treating it as a collaborator that can make judgment calls within constraints.

-We define the vocabulary.
-We control the styling.
-We set the boundaries.
+I define the vocabulary.
+I control the styling.
+I set the boundaries.
 Within those boundaries, the AI has agency to communicate effectively.

 Once it worked, I started noticing things I'd missed before.
 That felt like progress.